algolia/algoliasearch-magento/doc/faq.md

 When the whole page is rendered in your client's web browser it cannot respect your Magento store's custom templates.
 Templates for instant search page must be customized in the extension's template file.
 For more information about customizing see [Customization section](/magento/documentation/#customization) in the documentation.
 - **SEO:**
 The extenstion supports only backend search for regular search page and these results can be indexed by search engines like Google, Bing, etc...
 But because of the frontend implementantion instant search page results on category page cannot be indexed.
 But there is a workaround.
 Search parameters of the instant search page are pushed into page's URL.
 So it is possible to implement backend search base on the URL parameters so the instant search pages can be indexed.
 But the extension inself do not support this feature out of the box for now.

+## I'm using Magento 2.
+Is the extension compatible?

+No, the extension is not compatible, but we have Magento 2 extension currently in beta.
+You can find it here: [https://github.com/algolia/algoliasearch-magento-2](https://github.com/algolia/algoliasearch-magento-2).
+Remember, the Magento 2 extension is still in beta and it's not recommended to use it in production unless you really know what you are doing.

+Any feedback on Magento 2 extension is very appreciated.
+You can submit an issue on GitHub repository or send us any email on [support+magento@algolia.com](mailto:support+magento@algolia.com).